grammyjs/website/site/docs/plugins/ratelimiter.md

 The difference is that `consume()` never calls grammY's `next()`.
 It gives control flow back to you through `result.isAllowed`.

-::: warning Do not accidentally charge twice
+::: warning Do Not Accidentally Charge Twice
 If the same update already passed through the same limiter as middleware, calling `consume(ctx)` on that same limiter performs another consumption.
 Do that only when you intentionally want to charge the operation twice.
 :::

-## Refunding manual consumption
+## Refunding Manual Consumption

 A successful manual `consume()` can be refunded using the exact result object returned by that limiter.